Computing Possible and Certain Answers over Order-Incomplete Data: General Complexity Results

 \section{General Complexity Results}

 We have defined the \PosRA and \PosRAacc query languages, and defined and motivated the problems \poss and \cert.
 We now start the study of their complexity, which is the main technical contribution of our paper.
-We will always study their \emph{data complexity}\footnote{In \emph{combined complexity}, with $Q$ part of the input, \poss and \cert are easily seen to be respectively NP-hard and coNP-hard, by reducing from the evaluation of Boolean conjunctive queries (which is NP-hard in data complexity \cite{AHV-1995}) even without order.}, where the query $Q$ is fixed: in particular, for \PosRAacc, the accumulation map and monoid, which we assumed to be PTIME-evaluable, is fixed as part of the query, though it is allowed to be infinite.
+We will always study their \emph{data complexity}\footnote{In \emph{combined complexity}, with $Q$ part of the input, \poss and \cert are easily seen to be NP-hard even without order, by reducing from the evaluation of Boolean conjunctive queries (which is NP-hard in combined complexity \cite{AHV-1995}).}, where the query $Q$ is fixed: in particular, for \PosRAacc, the accumulation map and monoid, which we assumed to be PTIME-evaluable, is fixed as part of the query, though it is allowed to be infinite.
 The input to \poss and \cert for the fixed query $Q$ is the po-database $D$ and the candidate result (a list relation for \PosRA, an accumulation result for \PosRAacc).
 We summarize the complexity results of Sections~\ref{sec:posscert}--\ref{sec:fpt} in Table~\ref{tab:complexity}.

+In this section, we state our main complexity results and prove the corresponding upper bounds.
+Lower bounds will be implied by more precise results that will be established in Sections~\ref{sec:fpt2} and~\ref{sec:fpt}.